SumZer0-git/EDAPGui/docs/Robigo.md

 - Odyssey only (due to unique Mission Selection and Mission Completion menus)
 - Must perform 1 Robigo loop manually
     - This will ensure that Siruis Atmospherics will be on the Nav Panel on subsequent runs
-    - i.e. you must travel to Sothis A5, when you get less then 1000ls, Sirius Atmospherics will show up in Nav Panel.
-Select/Lock target.
+    - i.e. you must travel to Sothis A5 or Don's Inheretence, when you get less then 1000 ls, Sirius Atmospherics will show up in Nav Panel.
+Select/Lock target to it.
 From this point on (in the current session of ED) Sirius Atmospheric will be on Nav Panel (which is required by this script)
 - Set Nav Menu Filter to: Stations and POI only
     - Removes the clutter and allows faster selection of Robigo Mines and Sirius Atmos